 One thing to keep in mind: Always cleanse your skin after a workout.
 Sweating is your skin’s natural way of detoxing but without a proper wash, any toxins that have been released can seep back into your pores.
 Allow yourself extra time post-workout to rinse sweat and debris from your skin so it can experience the full benefit of your workout.

 8. Try A Digital Detox

-One of this year’s top spa and wellness trends is to disconnect from your devices - especially before bed.
+One of the recent top spa and wellness trends is to disconnect from your devices - especially before bed.
 Why?
 MindBodyGreen explains: “Shutting off electronics and light can help your body do what it needs to do in the evening: produce melatonin and wind down to go to sleep.”
 During REM sleep is the optimal time for your skin to repair and regenerate: Melatonin counteracts environmental damage, Human Growth Hormone accelerates cell regeneration and your body’s stem cells reproduce at a quicker rate.